GuillaumeMilan/GuillaumeMilan/README.md

 ### Thanks

-A big thank you to *[codeSTACKr][codestackrwebsite]* for his explaination on how to create a greate Readme
+A big thank you to *[codeSTACKr][codestackrwebsite]* for his explaination on how to create a great Readme

 <!--
 **GuillaumeMilan/GuillaumeMilan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.